threelogy/threelogy.github.io/_video/corporate/edsa-shangri-la-manila-unveil-2016-chefs-avp.md

 type: corporate
 section-rank: 9
 ---
+Like Edsa Shangri-La Manila, trust us to produce high quality videos of your company events.:)

 For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com